 - Faster burst: Shoots at higher frequency (7 vs 6 flaps/sec) to capture the decisive moment.

 - Better lighting: Features a hotshoe and can thus hold and trigger an external flash gun.

 - Faster buffer clearing: Supports a more advanced SD data transfer standard (UHS-II vs UHS-I).

 - More heavily discounted: Has been on the market for longer (launched in May 2015).

-If the number of relative strengths (bullet points above) is taken as a guide, the match-up finishes in a tie (9 points each).
+If the number of relative strengths (bullet points above) is taken as a guide, the X-A10 comes out slightly ahead of the G7 (10 : 9 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.